mdwallick/okta-jwt-verifier/README.md

 **3) Create an Authorization Server**

 ## Environment variables
-This package uses dotenv, so create a `.env` file with these values:
+Create a `.env` file with these values (or just create environment variables directly).

 ```
 OKTA_ORG=https://<yoursubdomain>.okta.com